openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 Github WorkFlow.

 ### Account Setup
-You can create a free account on github.It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with github from any remote machine.Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.You have to create a fork of [swiftonfile repo][] for your development work.You can create your fork from the github Web UI.
+You can create a free account on github.
+It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with github from any remote machine.
+Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.
+You have to create a fork of [swiftonfile repo][] for your development work.
+You can create your fork from the github Web UI.

 ### Package Requirements
 Type the following to install the required packages: